PomonaCS/Readmes/2) Darwin/README.md

 ## Getting started

 1. Follow the same steps with the first lab/assignment to clone the github repository for this assignment.
+However, if you want to work with a partner, create a team for them to join.
+If you partner has already created a team, simply join their team.
+Now you should have a joint GitHub repository that you can both push and pull from.
+Make sure to do the work on one computer at a time, pushing when you are finished, so that you don't have conflicts.

 2. You can double click on `DarwinTest.jar` to run the sample solution.
 This will give you a chance to see how the program is supposed to behave.
 It should prompt you to open creature files.
 Select at least